 AEDT is NOT in use by many locationsAEST (Australian Eastern Standard Time) is used instead.
 Switch to AEST time zone or select one of the cities Sydney, Melbourne, Canberra for automatic timezone change.

-Pacific Standard Time is 19 hours behind of Australian Eastern Daylight Time
+Pacific Daylight Time is 18 hours behind of Australian Eastern Daylight Time

 PST to AEDT call time

 Best time for a conference call or a meeting is between 3:30am-5:30am in PST which corresponds to 10:30pm-12:30pm in AEDT

 4:30 am04:30 Pacific Daylight Time (PDT).
 Offset UTC -7:00 hours

 10:30 pm22:30 Australian Eastern Daylight Time (AEDT).
 Offset UTC +11:00 hours

 Offset: PST is 8 hours behind Greenwich Mean Time (GMT) and is used in North America

 Countries: It is used in following countries: Canada, Mexico, United States